Opening sketch today is a monster from Inma’s workshop!

 Also a very fun lunch afterwards – I couldn’t understand them if they spoke Spanish and they couldn’t understand me if I spoke English.
 Special thanks also to Rita Sabler who translated not only during the workshop but also during lunch (my Australian to English !!!)

 Obviously too much excitement and fun… I was off again in between lunch and the afternoon workshop doing a quick solo sketch.
 Amazing that the women who sat on the bench next to me on Sunday walked past and saw me and said hello!
-Small world when you have are sketching on the streets – no matter what part of the world you are in!
+Small world when you have been sketching on the streets – no matter what part of the world you are in!

 Sketches from Inma Serrano’s amazing workshop “Rhythm in the City” the afternoon – so much fun!!!! thanks!!
 Link to workshop description